top of page

 While initial setup may cost more, co-extrusion often reduces overall costs by eliminating secondary lamination processes and allowing thinner layers of expensive specialty resins.

-Are you ready to Engineer Your Custom Film Solution?
+Are You Ready to Engineer Your Custom Film Solution?

 Extrusion and co-extrusion technologies offer unmatched versatility for creating films that perform exactly as you need them to.
 Whether you're developing medical devices, pharmaceutical packaging, or industrial products, Achilles USA has the expertise and capabilities to bring your vision to life.